MISSOULA CONNECT: 2050 LONG-RANGE TRANSPORTATION PLAN

 Want to help?
 Have questions?
 Let us know!
 Email Friends of Grant Creek!

-SEND PUBLIC COMMENT*
+PROVIDE PUBLIC COMMENT*

 Write a letter/email each city council member, Missoula Development Services and Mayor Engen, and submit comments on the Engage Missoula* website.